reinaldoneves/userservice/README.md

 <h3>warning!</h3>
 [TODO]
     Do refactor on the code to make it more readable.
-    Find another class for the depracated WebSecurityConfigurerAdapter.java Write UnitTests
-    Treat the exceptions more ellegantly
+    Find another class for the deprecated WebSecurityConfigurerAdapter.java Write Unit Tests Treat the exceptions more elegantly